dmalykh/taxonomy/README.md

 You could use it either independent microservice or embed library.

 ### Purpose
-> Tag everywhere!
+> Tags everywhere!
 I really exhausted to implement tags management services in every project.
-The core idea of `tagservice` is wide usage and universal solution for every project.
+The core idea of `tagservice` is wide usage universal solution for every project where tags needed.
 >
 > `Tagservice` could be embeded, has GraphQL and GRPC APIs, also provided powerfull command line interface.
 Of course, it's database agnostic and made with clean architecture principles.